Lagos State University: Epe campus

-The Epe campus is located on the north side of the Lekki Lagoon and houses the Faculty of Engineering, School of Agriculture, school of pre-degree studies and also diploma programs.
+The Epe campus is located on the north side of the Lekki Lagoon and houses the Faculty of Engineering, School of Agriculture, Faculty of Environmental Sciences, School of Pre-degree Studies, and diploma programmes.
 The Epe campus is fully residential, and was developed because the Ojo campus could not accommodate the Faculty of Engineering as population became larger.
 The campus was converted from military barracks that were released by the persuasion of the then military governor in the regime of Olusegun Obasanjo.

 The campus is home for the school's pre-degree studies and diploma programs, and is the largest property belonging to the school, larger than the main campus.

 The Epe campus has an information commons that could be referred to as the library.
 The modern building was built and commissioned in the later part of 2008 by the then Chairman of the Governing Council, Mr Kekere-Ekun (OFR).
-It has a sitting capacity of 400 in its reading area with seating for 100 in the free wifi-connected E-library section.
+It has a sitting capacity of 400 in its reading area with seating for 100 in the free wifi-connected e-library section.